timothyandrew/gh-stack/README.md

 ![](img/initial.png)

-## Feature Changes
+### Feature Changes

 In the first case, let's assume that "feature part 1" had some changes added to it in the form of a commit; this leaves parts 2 & 3 in a conflicted state:

 ![](img/feature-1.png)

-The script requires that you pass in a `PREBASE` (which is essentially the boundary for the feature part you're operating on, the last/oldest commit in feature-part-2 in this case).
+The script requires that you pass in a `PREBASE` ref (which is essentially the boundary for the feature part you're operating on - in this case the _parent of the_ last/oldest commit in feature-part-2).
+The script starts cherry-picking commits at this ref for the first iteration.
 An initial `TO` ref is also required, which is the point upon which you want to rebase the rest of the stack.
 In this case, that ref is `remote/feature-part-1`).

 The script executes a single step, we now have this intermediate state: